| Eligibility to Work in the UK

 When to conduct follow up checks?

-You need to recheck the right to work of those individuals who have time-limited permission to work in the UK.
-This should occur when their previous permission comes to an end.
+Where your employee has time-limited permission to work in the UK, a follow-up check should take place on, or before, the date their permission comes to an end.
 The follow-up check is designed to prevent people from overstaying their immigration leave where this is time limited.
-The Employers Checking Service can confirm the right to work of an individual who has an outstanding application or appeal to the immigration system.

 A person’s application for further immigration permission to stay in the UK must be made before their existing permission expires for it to be deemed ‘in-time’.
 If they do this, any existing right to work will continue until that in-time application has been determined.
 In such circumstances, a Positive Verification Notice from the Employer Checking Service would demonstrate your statutory excuse for six months from the date of the Notice.
 If you receive a Negative Verification Notice in response to your verification request, you will no longer have a statutory excuse and you will be liable for a civil penalty if the person is not permitted to work in the UK.
 You may also be convicted of the offence of employing an illegal worker.